 “I talked to an agent yesterday, but I still need help…”

-In your customer’s ideal world—and, yours too—every request would be solved on the first interaction.
+In your customer’s ideal world—and, yours too—every request would be solved on the first customer support interaction.
 We don’t live in a perfect world, but there are steps you can take to improve an important metric: first call resolution.

 So, what exactly is first call resolution (or “FCR,” for short)?